Most "AI in a day" ships slop. This pipeline has to clear the bar first.

 UX is exempt from the requirements phase entirely.
 No modal-vs-drawer debates upstream of the artifact.
 By the time the prototype reaches the team they’re reacting to a thing, not debating an idea.

-API shape comes out of the components the AI builds.
-The form needs these fields, so the mock returns these fields.
-By the time the backend orchestration kicks off, the contracts are already pinned by the prototype the team approved, and a separate set of AI agents goes off to implement them.
-Nobody is sitting in a room negotiating what an endpoint should look like.
+API shape comes out of the components the AI builds, not the other way around.
+By the time the backend orchestration kicks off, the contracts are already pinned, and a separate set of AI agents implements them.

 The pattern across all three: judgment used to be applied to the imagined version of the thing.
 Now it’s applied to the working one.